What is unauthorized trading?

 Unauthorized trading occurs when a broker who does not have discretionary trading authority over an account undertakes a trade without obtaining the client’s prior approval.
 Unauthorized trading is often a means to another end, such as churning or misappropriation of assets.

-Is my broker responsible for losses resulting from unauthorized trading?
+Is my broker responsible for losses resulting from UT?

-Can I consult with a lawyer about unauthorized trading?
+Can I consult with a lawyer about UT?

-If you have suffered losses as a result of unauthorized trading, you should contact an experienced securities law attorney immediately.
+If you have suffered losses as a result of unauthorized trades, you should contact an experienced securities law attorney immediately.
 We have attorneys who specialize in these types of cases.
-If you would like to set up a free consultation, please call Daniel J. Broxup at (616) 632 8059.
+If you would like to set up a free consultation, call investor-claims attorney Daniel J. Broxup toll-free at (1-888) 607-4819.